ajitagupta/motivationforeverybody/README.md

 Process is everything.
 Routine is everything.
 Let nothing stand in its way.

-## Why Work Smarter When You Can Work Your Number?

-Working your number is based on consistently doing, over and over and over again, the things that make the biggest difference in your life.
-In short, working

-your number is about grinding: working hard every day to achieve your long- term goals. improving—at anything—is always fun.

-* Reaching and Repeating: Try to do what you can’t do—yet.
-That’s how you learn.
-* Engagement: Practice must command your attention and make you feel emotionally invested in striving for a goal.
-You’ll try harder and be more engaged, and you’ll improve more rapidly.
-* Purposefulness: Practice must directly connect to the skill you want to build.
-* Strong, Speedy Feedback: Practice must provide an immediate and consistent flow of accurate information about performance.
-* Focus on other people: Work your number by giving.
-Greater Autonomy and Independence, Clearer Expectations, More Meaningful Objectives, Give a Better Sense of Purpose, Give More Opportunities to Provide Significant Input, Give a Better Sense of Connection, Give Greater Consistency, Give Private Criticism, Give Public Praise, Give Everyone a Chance for a Meaningful Future, Compliment them for something they would least expect.
-(Expected feels good.
-Unexpected makes an even bigger impact.).
-Then you can use that gratification and fulfillment to motivate you to try the next strategy.

 ## You Don’t Need a Coach; You Need a Pro
 Whom you choose to admire—and it is a choice—says more about you than